ZW975/INST126/Project3/README.md

 Once found a case, total_count += 1
 Generate output

+Note: part of 2 and 3 can share the same function, and use different output funcionts

 4.
 After reading file, use readlines to create a list of strings.
 Iterate and split(" ") every string